teenmade/atlas/README.md

 ### Running Atlas Locally

-You can test Atlas by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.
+You can test Atlas by running the following.

 You can start Atlas locally by running: